dragan2234/worldcoin-scroll-bridge/README.md

 The **Relayer Service** automates the process of propagating the World ID root from Ethereum mainnet to the Scroll network.
 Key implementation details include:

-- **Golang Environment Setup**: The service is implemented in Golang, ensuring high performance and reliability.
+- **Rust Environment Setup**: The service is implemented in Rust, ensuring high performance and reliability.
 It uses a cron job to schedule periodic calls to the `propagateRoot()` function.

 - **Interaction with Smart Contracts**: The service interacts with the ScrollStateBridge contract on the L2 network, sending transactions to propagate the World ID root.